 The Company's only material mineral project is the Goliath Gold Project.
-Treasury Metals has one other mineral projects as at the date of this AIF, the Lara Project, as further described below.
+Treasury Metals has three other mineral projects as at the date of this AIF, the Lara Project, the Goldcliff project and the Goldeye/Weebigee project as further described below.
 The Company's primary focus is the exploration and development of the Goliath Gold Project.